Wiremock¶

 Mocking¶

-Wiremock starts a mock server on the localhost with the given port.
-The important thing is that you use the same port
+Wiremock starts a mock server on localhost with the configured port.

-Say, your application calls an external service in your production configuration as:
+Say your application calls external services in production:

 TestSystem()